nguyencse/rustlib_compress/README.md

 then
 `cargo lipo --release`
 to generate a bundle named `libcomp.a` for iOS and use this bundle to integrate with your apps. </br>
-or can use latest bundle file from [GitHub releases](https://github.com/nguyencse/rustlib_compress/releases)
+Or can use latest bundle file from [GitHub releases](https://github.com/nguyencse/rustlib_compress/releases)

 ### Linux & macOS